Today, I want to talk about how to find actual paid writing projects.

 Instead of a hundred bucks, you’re going to pay a few thousand.
 But the table you get is not only built to last, it’s also custom-designed to match the walnut cabinetry and wooden beams found throughout your house.
 Plus, it seats 10 and can expand to hold another six.

 Same thing is true for writing, and especially web writing.
-If someone is putting up a little hobby site for their own enjoyment and they don’t want to do any writing, there’s no harm in hiring Joe Schmoe-writer to string together some words for them.
-Hopefully Joe does a good job and earns his hundred bucks fair and square.
+If someone is putting up a little hobby site for their own enjoyment and they don’t want to do any writing, there’s no harm in hiring any writer off the street to string together some words for them.
+Hopefully that random writer does a good job and earns his hundred bucks fair and square.

-Then their best bet is to hire someone who understands the art of persuasive writing, and copywriting in particular.
+Then their best bet is to hire someone who understands the art of persuasive writing.

 Go Where the Paying Clients Go